jessicameyer23/School_District_Analysis/README.md

 # Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+1. At a district level, the average math score went down slightly from 78.985371 to 78.93053 and the average reading score also went down slightly from 81.87784 to 81.8558.
+2. The $630 to $644 spending range saw minimal decreases in average math score, % passing math, % passing reading and % overall passing and a minimal increase in average reading score.
+3. The medium school size saw minimal decreases in average math score, % passing math, % passing reading and % overall passing and a minimal increase in average reading score.
+4. The charter school type saw minimal decreases in average math score, % passing math, % passing reading and % overall passing and a minimal increase in average reading score.